 Confront & kill the gossip

-- Find out who were involved in the gossip and speak to them immediately after the incident in private.
+- Find out who was involved in the gossip and speak to them immediately after the incident in private.
 Keep calm and handle the situation politely & professionally.

-- Help the person understand why his/her behaviour is inappropriate & how it impacts others in the workplace.
+- Help the person understand why his/her behavior is inappropriate & how it impacts others in the workplace.

-- Find out why the person exhibited this behaviour and what’s bothering them.
+- Find out why the person exhibited this behavior and what’s bothering them.

 - Help the person come up with an action plan to fix it.
 If the action is on you as a leader, take it up and fix it.

-- Explain about the consequences if the behaviour continues.
+- Explain the consequences if the behavior continues.

 Report the gossip

 It’s important to keep your work environment toxic-free for the good of your own and of your colleagues.
 If you notice an office gossip, report it to your manager or HR whoever is appropriate, and let them handle the situation.

 Convert a negative gossip into a positive action